JCPedroza/algorithms-and-data-structures-ts/algorithms-and-data-structures/project-euler/001-multiples-of-3-or-5/README.md

 ## Solve Project Euler 001

-Write a function, `mulsOf3Or5`, that takes a number, `limit` as an argument, and returns the sum of all the positive multiples of 3 or 5 that are also less than `limit`
+Write a function, `mulsOf3Or5`, that takes a number, `limit`, as an argument, and returns the sum of all the positive multiples of 3 or 5 that are also less than `limit`.

 ## Function Signature